 In a world of live-action shower advertisements, Phoenix Tapware is the outlier.
-After attempting to use live action for the campaign, they opted instead for animation and its ability to fully capture the benefits of their one-of-a-kind luxury showerheads.
+After attempting to use live action for the campaign, they opted instead for animation for their branded content due to its ability to fully capture the benefits of their one-of-a-kind luxury showerheads.

 Luckily, Jumbla had a secret weapon up its sleeve to tackle the notoriously difficult liquid animation required: the technical wizardry and confidence of creative director Oz Smith.